trussworks/Engineering-Playbook/infra/aws/org-bootstrap.md

 For most things, creating a separate resource for each account is likely the better play -- for things like S3 buckets, having two S3 buckets with half as much stuff as a single larger S3 bucket ends up essentially being the same cost.
-Even for things where the added cost is marginal, like having multiple ECR repositories, the added peace of mind keeping your prod ECR separate from your sandbox ECR is well worth it.
+Even for things where the added cost is marginal, like VPCs or ECS services, the added peace of mind of splitting these services is usually worth it.
 In addition, separating resources like this makes it easy to spin up a complete new environment by simply stamping a new self-contained copy of all the necessary resources.

 If you must have some shared resources, these should be served from an account that is separate from the others -- the `infra` account is a